The constant scalar curvature K\"ahler condition is very general

 \section{Abstract}

+Recent work of Trusiani implies that the existence of a constant scalar curvature K\"ahler metric on a smooth polarised variety with discrete automorphism group is equivalent to uniform arc K-stability.
+We prove that uniform arc K-stability is essentially algebraic in flat families of polarised varieties.
+When the polarised varieties are further smooth and have discrete automorphism group, combining these two results implies that the constant scalar curvature K\"ahler locus is very general.

-We prove that arc K-semistability is a very general property in flat families of polarised varieties, and prove a similar result for uniform arc K-stability.
-This can be used to produce the only current examples of smooth uniformly arc K-stable varieties which are not known to admit a constant scalar curvature K\"ahler metric.
-Our technique is to prove a general result stating that semistability of a pair in the sense of Paul is a Zariski open property, and to employ prior work with Reboulet relating arc K-semistability to semistability of an associated pair.
+We use this result to give examples of constant scalar curvature K\"ahler metrics whose existence only follows from the recent solution of the Yau--Tian--Donaldson conjecture.
+Our technique is to prove a general result stating that stability of a pair in the sense of Paul is essentially an algebraic property in families, and to employ prior work with Reboulet relating uniform arc K-stability to stability of an associated pair.